 5.1 The Client grants to the Developer a non-exclusive, revocable, royalty-free licence to use and reproduce the Client Content solely for the purpose of performing its obligations under this Agreement.

-5.2 Upon full payment, the website design, software and coding produced by the Developer in respect of the Website (excluding any Client Content) (the “Developer Materials”) will be licenced to the Client under the WDI standard End-User-Licence-Agreement unless otherwise agreed within the signed proposal.
+5.2 Upon full payment, the website design, software and coding produced by the Developer in respect of the Website (excluding any Client Content) (the “Developer Materials”) will be licenced to the Client under the our End-User-Licence-Agreement unless otherwise agreed within the signed proposal.

 5.3 The Client undertakes not to access, modify, alter all or part of the Developer Materials with a view to creating a separate website or licensing the Website to a third party or diminish the design and function of the Website, without the prior written consent of the Developer.